Repairing Betrayal: A Neurobiological and Attachment-Based Approach for Couples

 Here’s What You’ll Gain By Taking This Course:

-• Structure the Early Phase of Treatment with Clarity and Safety – Learn exactly how to conduct initial interviews, gather essential facts, and create structure in the chaos of betrayal — helping both partners feel contained, protected, and ready to do the work.
+• Structure the Early Phase of Treatment with Clarity and Safety – Learn exactly how to conduct initial interviews, gather essential facts, and create structure amid the chaos of betrayal, helping both partners feel contained, protected, and ready to do the work.

-• Hold the Couple System as the Client — Without Losing Neutrality or Empathy – Stay attuned to both partners — even when the injuries are severe — by using PACT’s core principle that the couple, not the individual, is the client.
+• Hold the Couple System as the Client, Without Losing Neutrality or Empathy – Stay attuned to both partners, even when the injuries are severe.
+Understand PACT’s core principle that the couple, not the individual, is the client.

-• Support Secure-Functioning Roles Within the Couple System – Help the discovery partner regain agency and safety while guiding the secret-keeper toward accountability, transparency, and trustworthiness — so both partners move toward a healthier relational system.
+• Support Secure Functioning Roles Within the Couple System – Help the betrayed partner regain agency and safety while guiding the betrayer toward accountability, transparency, and trustworthiness so both partners move toward a healthier relational system.

 “Since 2008, None of My Couples Have Returned Presenting with Another Betrayal.”

-Stan’s integration of interpersonal neurobiology, attachment theory and arousal regulation offers the depth I’d been craving.
-It gets to the root of what’s really going on when a betrayal occurs in a way that no other model I’d been exposed to has.
+Stan’s integration of interpersonal neurobiology, attachment theory, and arousal regulation gets to the root of what’s really going on when a betrayal occurs, in a way no other model I’ve encountered has.

 What I love most is how PACT holds complexity.
-Whether I’m working with a cisgendered, hetero couple or a queer couple in their 20s or their 80s—this model holds.
-I don’t have to switch gears or find a new framework; it just works.
+Whether I’m working with a cisgender, hetero couple or a queer couple in their 20s or their 80s, I don’t have to switch gears or find a new framework; the model just works.

-When it comes to betrayal trauma, PACT is absolutely uncompromising—and that’s what makes it effective.
-Betrayal is an assault on the basic trust in a relationship, and Stan shows how to speak the truth when working with couples.
-His model teaches therapists how to hold the betraying partner accountable in a way that’s honest, humbling, and essential for healing.
-That kind of boldness is rare—and so necessary.
+PACT is absolutely uncompromising in its approach to betrayal, and that’s what makes it effective.
+The model teaches therapists how to hold the betraying partner accountable in an honest, humbling, and essential way for healing.
+That kind of boldness is rare and so necessary.

 Dr. Krista Jordan